 - Freezer: If you want to freeze pound cake, make sure you cover the pound cake well with plastic wrap and foil and freeze for 3 months (it’ll be even fresher if you can also store it in an airtight container).
 Let the cake come to room temperature, or thaw in the fridge, before serving.

-- Bake Time: Pound Cakes take a long time to bake.
+- Bake Time: Pound Cakes take a long time to bake all the way through.
 They are generally baked low and slow, otherwise the outside will bake faster than the inside.
 This bakes at 300 degrees and takes about 90 minutes in the oven.

 - Bundt Pan: Make sure to grease your bundt cake pan well.
 Very, very well.
 You can grease it with baking spray, with melted butter and flour, or melted butter and sugar.
 I prefer baking spray, but do what you prefer.